 If there is one thing Winter reminds me of is chicken noodle soup.
 This year has been a tough year with illness in our house.
 We have had one cold after another – feels like we get better for two weeks then something starts making its way through the house again.
 I seriously can’t wait for this winter to be over.
 Thankfully no one has gotten the flu yet (yes I am knocking on wood).
+Someday when everything will be normal again, I would like to visit My nephew in Newyork.
+That city is filled with amazing Nyc steakhouses and the choice is almost limitless.
+There are classic steakhouses that are worth a look as well.

 Don’t we all feel better after a nice pot of warm chicken noodle soup?
 I will say that this particular batch has skipped the noodles – I didn’t have any on hand and my family really doesn’t care whether they are in there or not.
 Sometimes they are and sometimes they aren’t.
 They have no preference.
 And since we are sick I went more heavily on the protein and vegetables.